How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Experiments

 \textbf{Grouping.} Table~\ref{tab:sam_results} shows that MFMs have varying performance on this task, and GPT-4o performs the best among them, as can also be seen in Fig.~\ref{fig:quals}.
 All MFMs noticeably lag behind the vision specialist SAM~\citep{Kirillov2023SAM}.

 \textbf{Depth prediction.} The results are summarized in Tab.~\ref{tab:depth}.
-Alongside standard metrics, we also report \textbf{1)} the Spearman correlation coefficient ($\rho$), which serves as a relative metric by measuring the correlation between the ground-truth depth ranking of the pixels and the predicted ranking and \textbf{2)} accuracy, which reflects the percentage of correct pairwise depth comparisons.
+Alongside standard metrics, we also report \textbf{1)} the Spearman correlation coefficient ($\rho$), which serves as a relative metric by measuring the correlation between the ground-truth depth ranking of the pixels and the predicted ranking, and \textbf{2)} accuracy, which reflects the percentage of correct pairwise depth comparisons.
 MFMs demonstrate a nontrivial performance and outperform the blind guess baseline.
 Notably, o4-mini achieves the strongest performance among MFMs, despite trailing behind some models in the semantic tasks shown before.
-Still, there remains a significant gap compared to the vision specialist, Omnidata~\citep{kar20223d,Eftekhar2021Omnidata}, which is more pronounced compared to the semantic tasks.
+Still, there remains a significant gap compared to specialists like Omnidata~\citep{kar20223d,Eftekhar2021Omnidata}, Lotus~\citep{he2025lotusdiffusionbasedvisualfoundation}, and MoGe-2~\citep{wang2025moge2accuratemonoculargeometry}, which is more pronounced compared to the semantic tasks.

 Similar to previous tasks, we analyze the performance using the ``Oracle + Chain'' baseline, which assumes 100\% accuracy in all pairwise comparisons, and the ``Omnidata + Chain'' baseline, which uses depth predictions from Omnidata to perform these pairwise comparisons.
 Due to the coarse granularity of the evaluation, the two baselines closely match each other.
-Importantly, we find that MFMs still lag behind these baselines, suggesting that our conclusions hold despite the chosen granularity level.
+Importantly, we find that MFMs still lag behind these baselines, suggesting that our conclusions hold despite the chosen granularity level (see App.~\ref{sec:app-finergrained}).

 \textbf{Surface normal prediction.} To assess performance, we employ Spearman's rank correlation coefficient, $\rho_i$, measuring the correlation between ground truth and predicted pixel alignments along each basis direction $i$.
 Alignment for a pixel is measured as the dot product of the surface normal with the direction $i$.